theAgingApprentice/aaStringQueue/README.md

 At this time there are no automated tests for this application.

-## Versioning
+## Releases

-We use [SemVer](http://semver.org/) for versioning.
-There is no stable version of this library released yet.
+We use [SemVer](http://semver.org/) for versioning for our release numbering scheme.
+There is no stable version of this library released at this time.

 ## Acknowledgements